695215742/695215742.github.io/_posts/blog/2015-11-09-hadoopmapreduce1.md

 #the above just indicates to use python to intepret this file

 # ---------------------------------------------------------------
-#This mapper code will input a line of text and output <word, 1>
+#This mapper code will input a line of text and output &lt;word, 1>
 #
 # ---------------------------------------------------------------